Dspace-Fi/saf-archiver/cmd/add-file/README.md

 Adds a single file `added-file` to the *leaf-directory* of `target-directory`.
 If `target-directory` is not a leaf-directory, the file is added to all leaf-directories of `target-directory`.

 `contents` file is updated with added file's name, and optionally with SAF-specific metadata, eg. `bundle:LICENSE` or `description:DESCRIPTION`.
 Additional metadata is given with `-m` option.
 Multiple metadata items can be separated with a comma (,).
+If metadata has spaces in it, use quotes (") for option string.

 # Author